ToveLissner/PHP_assignment/README.md

 # A Second Love

-Slutprojekt i PHP
+Final assignment in PHP

-## Funktioner
+## Features

 ## Installation

-1. Klona projektet från GitHub.
+1. Clone the project from GitHub.
-2. Installera nödvändiga beroenden.
+2. Install the required dependencies.
-3. För att använda projektet, se till att ha rätt inställningar i `database/config.php` med korrekt information om databasen
+3. To use the project, make sure to have the correct settings in `database/config.php` with accurate information about the database.
-4. Starta projektet.
+4. Start the project.

-Observera att databasfilen redan är inkluderad i projektet och kommer att användas automatiskt.
+Please note that the database file is already included in the project and will be used automatically.

-## Användning
+## Usage

-Gå in på `http://localhost/slutprojekt/index.php` för att komma till startsidan
+Visit `http://localhost/slutprojekt/index.php` to access the homepage.

-## Kontakt
+## Contact

 tove.lissner@medieinstitutet.se